Next-Gen App & Browser

 Some instances of network operating systems are:

-The below set of operating system interview questions is designed to seek understanding beyond fundamental concepts.
+The below set of operating system interview questions helps you seek understanding beyond fundamental concepts.
 These operating system interview questions concern asymmetric clustering, paging, scheduling algorithms, and more.

 Asymmetric clustering involves a setup with two nodes: one primary (active) and one secondary (standby).
 The main node handles all operations and processes, while the secondary node remains inactive or performs minimal tasks until it needs to take over if the primary node fails.